-In reports by PwC and Deloitte, researchers expect that this technology trend will surge forward into 2020.
-Life sciences companies will need to adopt these new technologies in order to stay competitive in their respective markets.
+In the PwC and Deloitte report, the researchers expect this technology trend to continue into 2020.
+Life sciences companies will need to adopt these new technologies to remain competitive in their respective markets.